 Students of Color:

 Studies from across the country find that racial segregation is higher in private schools that accept vouchers than in the public schools.
-In addition, white students use taxpayer-funded vouchers more often than students of color.

 In Milwaukee in 2013-2014, more than 77% of African American students in the public schools attended “intensely segregated” schools, but for African American students in the voucher program, that number rose to more than 85%.
 A 2010 study of Georgia’s tuition tax credit program revealed that while only 10% of white students in public schools attended “virtually segregated” schools, within the program at private schools, this rose dramatically to 53%.
-Furthermore, in Cleveland’s voucher program, minority students were much more likely than their peers to have never entered a voucher program or left their voucher program and returned to public schools.
+In Cleveland’s voucher program, minority students were much more likely than their peers to have never entered a voucher program or left their voucher program and returned to public schools.

 Some state voucher programs allow private schools to discriminate against students based on their or their families’ religious beliefs.
 For example, according to its written policy, a North Carolina private school accepting vouchers denies admission to “those in cults, i.e. Mormons, Jehovah Witness, Christian Science, Unification Church, Zen Buddhism, Unitarianism, and United Pentecostal.”
 Some schools also condition admission on adhering to certain religious principles.
 For example, the Government Accountability Office’s 2016 study identified one voucher school that required all students in fourth grade and above to follow a list of religious principles.